leechi/leechi/README.md

 I’m a **frontEnd developer**.

-My main skills are HTML, CSS, JavaScropt and React.
+My main skills are HTML, CSS, JavaScript and React.

 I’m a persistent person, who study hard day and night for be a good developer